osankur/compRTMC/comprtmc/resources/examples/README.md

 TODO: ring protocol, see disc01.pdf

 # Robust Leader Election
-The `leader/`  directory contains models for a leader election protocol inspired from the following paper:
+The `leader/`  directory contains models for a leader election protocol inspired by the following paper:
 _Delporte-Gallet, Devismes, Fauconnier.
 Robust Stabilizing Leader Election.
 SSS'07._

 Here, processes are asynchronous and communicate by broadcast.
 Each process wakes up within a given period,